'None Of This Is True': Protests Become Fertile Ground for Online Disinformation

 #DCBlackOut is among the more interesting disinfo campaigns I've examined.
 Hacked accounts tweeting that fake accounts are lying are being used by other fake accounts as proof that the first set of fake accounts were real all along!
 THERE IS NO TRUTH! https://t.co/DhHvLNfVeb— Darren Linvill (@DarrenLinvill) June 1, 2020

-Both Linvill and Engler said they expect to see more operations similar to this one as the protests continue, as the presidential election draws nearer, and as people are using social media more than they ever have before as a result of the coronavirus pandemic.
+Both Linvill and Engler said they expect to see more operations similar to this one as the protests continue, the presidential election draws nearer, and people use social media more than ever before as a result of the coronavirus pandemic.